 I am no athlete but the elation that I felt with each rising step, I kept climbing and soon I was at the top, near the temple.
 The view from the temple was wonderful.
 I could see the distant down, hills all around and the clouds closing in on them.
 There was a beautiful interplay of light and shade.
 The scattered clouds were floating through the hills and sometimes covering up the peaks.
 I stood there for sometime, mesmerized by the scenes in front of me.

 (Golu Devta Temple – Temple of Bells, as I like to call it.
-This photograph was clicked on my mobile phone just to show how densely bells of all shapes and sizes were there in the temple.
-This photograph shows just a small part of the temple.)
+This photograph was clicked just to show how densely bells of all shapes and sizes were there in the temple.
+This photograph shows a small part of the temple complex.)

 The temple itself was full of bells.
 There were bells in various shapes and sizes, all around the place.
 Every pillar and every rope had bells hanging on to them.
 It seems that people pray and tie a bell here.
 The temple is recognized by the local folks as the one where wishes get fulfilled.
 Many of them write down their wishes and prayers and hang them along with the bells.
 I clicked some photographs of the bells too.
 These look good when the whole of the bell is in sharp focus but the background is blurred.
 Now I had to choose between a small aperture to get the required depth of field so as to get the whole bells in focus or use an open aperture and get good bokeh.
 Focus stacking would have helped but I was without a tripod and I did not want to spend time on stacking later on.
 So, I chose a medium aperture to get the required image in focus while still maintaining the background blur.